hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

-#Testing
+# Testing

-Before release your applicaiton to the public world, you have to make sure it works as expected.
+Before release your application to the public world, you have to make sure it works as expected.

 Testing is the most effective way to prove your codes correct.

-##Test driven development
+## Test driven development

 In the XP and Agile world, lots of developers are TDD advocate, and use it in daily work.

-The basic flow of TDD can be summaried as:
+The basic flow of TDD can be summaries as:

 1. Write a test first, then run test and get failure, failure info indicates what to do(You have not written any codes yet).
 2. Code the implementation, and run test again and again, untill the test get passed.
-3. Adjust the test to add more featurs, and refactor the codes, till all considerations are included.
+3. Adjust the test to add more features, and refactor the codes, till all considerations are included.

 But some developers prefer writing codes firstly and then write tests to verify them, it is OK.
 There is no policy to force you accept TDD.
 For a skilled developer, both are productive in work.